 As an expat, moving to a new country can be a daunting process with numerous decisions to make.
-One of those might certainly be the financial aspects and whether it is a viable option to work overseas.
+One of those might certainly be the cost of living and whether it is a viable option to work overseas.
 There are a range of costs that must be factored in when forecasting the real cost of moving to and living in a new country.
 Some of these costs are more obvious than others and all combine to generate the real cost of living.
-Our guide will lead you through some of those financial elements to think about ahead of making a move.
+Our guide will lead you through some of those financial elements to think about ahead of making that all-important move.

-The cost that will incur the largest expense is, of course, your rent or mortgage and these vary substantially between different International locations.
-Although this seems a standard aspect to consider and one that may not directly affect living costs, this outlay can have an effect on disposable income and consequently impact on your standard of living.
+The cost that will incur the largest expense of living abroad, of course, is your rent or mortgage and these vary substantially between different International locations.
+These prices can also differ depending on the size of property you require, if you have a family to accommodate for or even how close you wish to be to the city centre.
+Although this seems a standard aspect to consider and one that may not directly affect living costs, this outlay can have an effect on disposable income and consequently impact on your standard of living, wherever you may be.

-Many expats, particularly those only staying for a short time tend to become reliant on public transport to get around.
+Many expats, particularly those only staying for a short time tend to become reliant on public transport to get around instead of investing in a car, to try and keep their cost of living to a minimum.
 Again, these prices will vary from country to country and between the different methods of transport.
 Those working further away from their place of work or residence may have to pay more, which can add up to a hefty figure if you work the traditional 5-day week.
 Although many countries offer discounted travel cards and other cost-saving features, paying for transport is certainly an aspect to factor in.

-Another facet to consider is Personal Income Tax rates, which vary considerably around the globe.
+Another facet to consider is Personal Income Tax rates, which vary considerably around the globe and could affect your cost of living depending on where your new hometown is.
 This will, of course, have an obvious effect on your earnings and disposable income.
 Additionally, working in one country whilst also having financial commitments in another can lead to complicated tax implications which are undoubtedly something to be very aware of.
 It is highly recommended to look into the country you are moving to and find out if there are any double tax agreements in place with your home country, these will help prevent you being taxed twice across both countries.
 Moreover, some nations and regions may have tax provisions or penalties which can also add or take from any disposable income and funds.

 Resources to Help